KG-GitHubRepo/SQL-Projects/Case Study #2 - Pizza Runners/Readme.md

 # Case Study #2 - Pizza Runner

+Note: All source material and respected credit is from: (https://8weeksqlchallenge.com/)

 ## Introduction
 Did you know that over 115 million kilograms of pizza is consumed daily worldwide???
 (Well according to Wikipedia anyway…)